CBG-Centrum-voor-familiegeschiedenis/PiCo/examples/various-sources/README.md

 # Example data about Abe Bos (Joure 1858 - Haarlem 1954), strike leader Railwaystrike 1903

 This example contains several sources with data about and around one person.
-They refer to the same person, ie. the PersonReconstruction.
+They refer to the same person, i.e. the PersonReconstruction.

 ## Overview